tremor-rs/tremor-runtime/README.md

 If you are not comfortable with managing library packages on your system or don't have experience with , please use the Docker image provided above.
 Local builds are not supported and purely at your own risk.

-For local builds, tremor requires rust of version `1.30.1` or later, along with all the tools needed to build rust programs.
+For local builds, tremor requires rust 2018 (version `1.31` or later), along with all the tools needed to build rust programs.
 For centos the packages `gcc`, `make`, `clang`, `openssl-static`, and  `libstdc++-static` are required, for different distributions or operating systems, please install packages accordingly.

 ## Configuration file